 Create a Unique Subject Title In your e-mail header, include something unique to the recipient that's unlikely to be in a Spam message.
-Examples could include your company name, the name of one of your target's competitors, or the name of a person with whom the target is already familiar.
+Examples could include your company name, the name of

 Review Your Sending Method and Ask Your Client to Whitelist the IP Sending a test to multiple recipients within the same company might cause some problems.
 That company's email firewall often assumes it's a Spam attack.
 To perform a phishing attack, you might need to whitelist LUCY's IP on the remote firewall or SPAM filter.